DevonBoyer/DBExpandingTextView/README.md

 ####What is this repository for?####

-A text view that will expand and compress to fit the currently composed text until it reaches it's the maximum height.
+A text view that will expand and compress to fit the currently composed text until it reaches it's maximum height.
 It also contains support for a placeholder.

 ####Supports####